Import Statement

 }

-hence import statement as typing shortcut.
+Hence, import statement as typing shortcut.

-- it is highly recommended to use explicit class import because it improves the readability of code.
+- It is highly recommended to use explicit class import because it improves the readability of code.

-- not recommended to use because it reduces the readability of the code.
+- Not recommended to use because it reduces the readability of the code.

-- best suitable for where typing is important.
+- Best suitable where typing is important.

-import java.util;
+import java.util.ArrayList;import java.util.ArrayList.*;import java.util.*;import java.util;

-the code compiles fine even though we are not writing an import statement because we used a fully qualified name .
+The code compiles fine even though we are not writing an import statement because we used a fully qualified name.

-class myObj extends java.rmi.UniCastRemoteObject{
+class myObj extends java.rmi.UnicastRemoteObject {

 }

-Note-: whenever we are using the fully qualified name it is not required to write an import statement similarly whenever we are writing an import statement it is not required to use the fully qualified name.
+Note: Whenever we are using the fully qualified name, it is not required to write an import statement.
+Similarly, whenever we are writing an import statement, it is not required to use the fully qualified name.

 import java.util.*;